tinne26/etxt/README.md

 **etxt** is a package for font management and text rendering in Golang designed to be used with the [**Ebiten**](https://github.com/hajimehoshi/ebiten) game engine.

-While Ebiten already provides the [**ebiten/text**](https://pkg.go.dev/github.com/hajimehoshi/ebiten/v2/text) package that makes *getting some text drawn on screen* easy enough, **etxt** aims to help you actually understand what you are doing, doing it in a structured way, and giving you much more control over it.
+While Ebiten already provides the [**ebiten/text**](https://pkg.go.dev/github.com/hajimehoshi/ebiten/v2/text) package that makes *getting some text drawn on screen* easy enough, **etxt** aims to help you actually understand what you are doing, doing it in a structured way and giving you much more control over it.

 As a quick summary of what this package provides:
 - Structured font management and usage through the `FontLibrary` and `Renderer` types; because having to create and manage new `font.Face`s just to change text size is *not* ok.